-Learning from questions you answer incorrectly is very important.
+During your studies, do not get frustrated if you score low on a practice quiz.
+It is an opportunity to learn, and learning from questions you answer incorrectly is very important.
 Each question you answer incorrectly is an opportunity to avoid missing actual test questions on your CIA exam.
 Thus, you should carefully study the answer explanations provided until you understand why the original answer you chose is wrong, as well as why the correct answer indicated is correct.
 This study technique is clearly the difference between passing and failing for many CIA candidates.